cheryllium/easy-html-css/_lessons/20-using-multiple-files.md

 Now, open your HTML file and copy everything in between the `<style type="text/css">` and `</style>` tags. **Do not include the style tags; only copy what is in between them.** Go ahead and paste that into your CSS file, and save it in the **same folder** as your HTML file.

 Next, go ahead and delete the CSS from your HTML file.
 Delete the entire style tag and everything in it.
-Now, the `<head>` of your HTML file should be totally empty:
+Now, the `<head>` of your HTML file should have nothing in it except the title:

 ```
 <head>
+  <title>My Website</title>
 </head>
 ```